goirijo/casm-derived-template/README.md

 * ```CPPFLAGS``` will set preprocessor flags for you, namely ```-I``` for the compiler.
 Unless you've got the casm headers in a standard location, or have defined their path in ```CPLUS_INCLUDE_PATH```, ```make``` will be unable to include any headers.
 You'll need something like ```CPPFLAGS=-I$HOME/.local/include```.
 * ```--program-transform-name``` will let you rename the resulting executable, which by default is called ```casm-derived```.
 If you'd rather it be named ```casm-fantastic``` you can do ```--program-transform-name='s/casm-derived/casm-fantastic```

-One you've decided what flags to use you can run the configure script:
+Once you've decided what flags to use you can run the configure script:
 ```
 CPPFLAGS=-I$HOME/.local/include LDFLAGS=-L$HOME/.local/lib ../configure --prefix=$HOME/.local --program-transform-name='s/casm-derived/casm-fantastic/'
 ```
+Depending on your setup, you may need ```LDFLAGS``` to also include ```-ldl``` for the configure script to find the casm libraries.

 ####Make and install your executable
 This one is easy: